Chipsee/Documentation/docs/source/PCs/ARM/iMX6Q/Manuals/Software/Android_43.rst

     > adb shell pm list packages
     > adb uninstall com.rovio.angrybirds

-* The `pm list` command gets the full name of the app, as shown in the figure below.
+* The `pm list` command gets the full name of the app, as shown on the figure below.

 .. figure:: /Media/ARM/A9/Software/Android_43/android_debug_4.png
    :align: center